 To date, we have been able to continue to manufacture and supply our products and currently do not anticipate any significant interruption in supply, although we continue to monitor this situation closely and there is no assurance that disruptions or delay will not occur as a result of COVID-19.
-We are also monitoring demand for our products, which could be negatively impacted during the COVID-19 pandemic, as well as the financial condition of our customers and licensees, one of whom delayed remittance of certain payments due to us for development services provided but ultimately made such payments.
+We are also monitoring demand for our products, which could be negatively impacted during the COVID-19 pandemic, as well as the financial condition of our customers and licensees, one of whom delayed remittance of certain payments due the Company for development services provided but ultimately made such payments.

 Our office-based colleagues have generally been working from home since March 2020.
-With additional protections and protocols, we have maintained appropriate and necessary staffing levels at both our laboratory and manufacturing sites.
-While we previously suspended in-person interactions by our sales and marketing personnel and engaged remotely to support our commercialization efforts, our sales and marketing practices continue to evolve in accordance with changing local rules and regulations.
-We believe the opportunity for in-person interactions with healthcare providers should increase as the vaccination rate continues to grow.
-The landscape continues to evolve as localities reestablish and or ease restrictions, as the case may be, with the rise and fall of new case rates and the pace of vaccinations.
+With additional protections and protocols the Company has maintained appropriate and necessary staffing levels at both our laboratory and manufacturing sites.
+In Q1 2020 we suspended in-person interactions by our sales and marketing personnel and engaged remotely to support our commercialization efforts.
+Sales and marketing practices continue to evolve in accordance with changing local rules and regulations.
+Virtual interactions remain a significant portion of our interactions with healthcare providers.
+The landscape continues to evolve as localities reestablish and/or ease restrictions, as the case may be, with the rise and fall of new case rates and the rollout of vaccinations.